aehrc/TRIBES/README.md

 *TRIBES* requires the following input files:

-- `filename.vcf.gz` - the source multi-sample VCF file
+- `filename.vcf.gz` - multi-sample VCF file containing sample genotypes
-- `filename.true.rel` - the true pairwise relations (optional, only if a user has known relations and wants to calculate accuracy of estimated relationships)
+- `filename.true.rel` - true pairwise relations (optional, only if a user has known relations and wants to calculate accuracy of estimated relationships)
 - `config.yaml` - pipeline configuration file defining the location and name of reference data, the true relations file, the input filename and the preprocessing steps required before IBD/relatedness estimation

+Refer to files inside example dataset `TFCeu/` directory for correct file format for the input files.

 ## Preparing a custom pipeline